The Craft of #Writing: Lexical Density Compared to Writing Rules

 The Craft of WritingI took some creative license in the title because we all know there aren’t any rules in writing.
 There is just some incredibly strong advice.
 The “rules” vary widely from writer to writer and even from genre to genre.

-But there do seem to a few general “rules” floating out there that were captured by a Guardian article where they printed the rules of Elmore Leonard, whose rules seem to be derigeur today.
+But there do seem to be a few general “rules” floating out there that were captured by a Guardian article where they printed the rules of Elmore Leonard, whose rules seem to be derigeur today.

 1.)
 Never open a book with the weather